 Hailey CaiFinance Assistant

-As the Sales Assistant, Rae manages the UBC Farm booth at markets, and assists with the other sales channels for the farm’s produce.
-This year is Rae’s fourth season with The UBC Farm, and first year working as the Sales Assistant.
-She worked in several work-learn positions for The Farm while completing her Master’s at the Institute for Resources, Environment, and Sustainability at UBC.
+This year is Rae’s fifth season with The UBC Farm, and first year working as the Hoop House Field Assistant.
+She worked in several positions for the Farm, with the most recent being our Sales Assistant last year, and various roles while completing her Master’s at the Institute for Resources, Environment, and Sustainability at UBC.
 Rae’s passions outside of food systems work include all things related to movement in the mountains – she can be found trail running, climbing, skiing, or just slogging up steep trails in most moments of spare time.
 She also has a background in art, which she still takes time to create (reserved for times when the weather doesn’t cooperate in the mountains).

 Elena DonskikhFinance and Human Resources Coordinator